Skip to main content

 3. To make it dirty, add a splash of olive brine and garnish with a green olive.

 Orange and vodka go together like Daniel Day-Lewis and Oscar nominations.
-This age-old recipe blends the two perfectly in a summer-ready cocktail.
+This age-old recipe blends the two flavors perfectly for a classic summer-ready cocktail and even goes a step further by adding salt to the cocktail to help enhance the flavors.
 If you like the interplay of sweet and salty, add more of the latter (and play around with some tasty specialty salts for best results).

 Ingredients